Olive Garden Chicken Margherita

 - Pound the chicken breasts to an even thickness.
 A good trick for doing this without making a mess is to place one chicken breast at a time inside a sealed bag and pound it with a meat tenderizer.

-- Place all the breasts inside a bag, add the Italian dressing, and then shake to coat.
+- Place all the breasts inside a zip top bag, add the Italian dressing, and then shake to coat.
 Marinate the chicken for at least 30 minutes.
-You can do this step up to a day ahead of time.
+You can do this step up to a day in advance.

 - Preheat the oven to 350 degrees F.